 The year-round good weather is an essential factor in planning a golf holiday.
 This means that there is never a bad time to go golfing in Madeira.
 Madeira is usually dry and warm throughout the year in terms of weather.

-If you are looking for an excellent golf destination, Madeira is a great choice.
+If you are looking for an excellent golf destination in Portugal, this little known island is a great choice.
 There are two fantastic golf clubs on the island, offering world-class golfing experiences.
 The food is also excellent, and there are plenty of cultural activities to enjoy in the town and village areas.
 Accommodations are top-notch, so you will be sure to enjoy your stay on the island.